I’ve noticed that specific terms get thrown around a lot when talking about jet skis that many people might not know.

 What controls forward and reverse is a bucket in the rear, as discussed under the iBR and RIDE section.

-Since jet skis are direct-drive, the engine must be off when boarding and unboarding a jet ski for safety reasons.
+Since they are direct-drive, the engine must be off when boarding and unboarding a jet ski for safety reasons.

-And from personal lessons I’ve learned if your key or lanyard is old and stretched out, you need to replace it.
-I was riding a jet ski with a worn-out lanyard that stretches further than it was supposed to, and when I fell off, the engine did not shut off like it would if it was not stretched out.
-Since I was in the water and the jet ski upside down, I was not thinking, as many people would after falling off a jet ski, and started to reach for the intake where the impeller was still spinning before I caught myself.
-So you mustn’t use a worn-out lanyard because if the engine is on, the impeller is spinning and those impeller blades are dangerous!
+And from personal lessons I’ve learned, if your key or lanyard is old and stretched out, you need to replace it.
+I was riding a jet ski with a worn-out lanyard that stretched further than it was supposed to, and when I fell off, the engine did not shut off like it would if it was not stretched out.
+Since I was in the water and the jet ski upside down, I was not thinking, as many people would after falling off, and started to reach for the intake where the impeller was still spinning before I caught myself.
+So, you mustn’t use a worn-out lanyard because if the engine is on, the impeller is spinning and those impeller blades are dangerous!

-The impeller is the spinning blades that move your jet ski forward.
-Image above shows the impeller.
+The impeller is the spinning blades that move you forward.
+The image above shows the impeller.